 27 Savoring Side Dishes For A Genuine Indian Experience

 Side dishes may be small compared to the main ones, but it’s an irreplaceable factor to elevate the whole meal.
-And these recipes below do a fantastic job in that aspect!
+And some of them are suitable to serve as appetizers in Indian meals.
+So let’s check these recipes below and how they do a fantastic job in that aspect!

 You can’t talk about Indian side dishes without basmati rice.
 The word “basmati” means “full of aroma”, a trademark feature of Indian cuisine.
 Just like its name, chefs will cook this long grain rice with whole spices and fried onions.

 For the best result, you should rinse the rice first to get rid of all excess starch.
 This will take a couple of washing for it to completely clean.
 If you want more flavor, replace water with stock or add saffron while cooking.

 This rice is a perfect match with curries and lentils.